Sigismund III Vasa: Polish–Swedish War (1626–1629)

 The Poles attempted to divert the Swedes from Gdańsk by deploying an army to fight at Gniew.
-The fighting continued for several days until 1 October, when Sigismund ordered the withdrawal of his troops, and called on reinforcements from around the country.
+The fighting continued for several days until 1 October, when Sigismund ordered the withdrawal of his troops and called on reinforcements from around the country.
 The battle, despite a tactical victory for Sweden, was a strategic blow to Gustavus, who was subsequently unable to besiege Gdańsk.
 At Dirschau, in the summer of 1627, Gustavus Adolphus was seriously wounded and the Prussian campaign came to a halt.
-The wound forced the king to stay in bed until autumn, and his right arm was weakened with some fingers partially paralyzed.
+The wound forced the king to stay in bed until autumn, and his right arm was weakened with some fingers partially paralysed.
 As the major trade ports on the coast of the Baltic Sea were blocked by Swedish vessels, Sigismund sent a small squadron of ten ships under Arend Dickmann to engage the Swedes at the Battle of Oliva.
-It was the largest naval battle fought by the Polish royal navy, which successfully defeated the enemy fleet and broke the Swedish blockade.
+It was the largest naval battle fought by the Polish–Lithuanian Commonwealth Navy, which successfully defeated the enemy fleet and broke the Swedish blockade.

 Although Poland emerged victorious in the final battle at Trzciana, Sigismund's exhausted camp accepted a peace offer.
 The Truce of Altmark signed on 26 September 1629 (16 September O.S.) granted Sweden the control of Livonia, though Prussia, Latgale and Dyneburg remained under Polish governance.

+Other

+Sigismund III vested several localities with town rights, including Bogoria, Wiskitki, Nowogród, Dunajowce, Lida, Biała Cerkiew, Chwastów, Lubcz, Virbalis, Lazdijai and Simnas.